 £250m in 2000.

 White has four children and divides his time between New York, London and Rome.
-He has recently been appointed an Honorary Visiting Professor at Cass, teaching behavioural corporate strategy to postgraduate students.
+He has recently been appointed an Honorary Visiting Professor at Bayes, teaching behavioural corporate strategy to postgraduate students.

 Ex officio members

-Robert Legget is a graduate of Cass Business School and a longstanding supporter of the School, both through his donations and as a Member of the Cass Strategy and Development Board and Chairman of the Cass Alumni Board.
+Robert Legget is a graduate of Bayes Business School and a longstanding supporter of the School, both through his donations and as a Member of the Bayes Strategy and Development Board and Chairman of the Business School (formerly Cass) Alumni Board.

 Robert is Managing Director of Progressive Value Management Ltd, an investment company that he cofounded in 2000.
 In the previous 15 years he held the roles of Corporate Finance Director and subsequently Main Board Director at Quayle Munro Holdings plc, an independent Edinburgh-based merchant bank.